loveflora/loveflora/README.md

 (FYI, I'm gonna do this until I become a grandma lol) </br>
 </br>
 Thanks for your visiting. </br>
+Hope you have a wonderful day.
-Contact me anytime, if you want to know more about me !
+Also if you want to know more about me, contact me anytime !

 </br>
 </br>